Table of Contents

 Several metal pop filters are far superior to others.
 After a while, flimsy, poor pop filters create a chirping noise that goes into the recording.

-This is not an issue with a high-quality metal pop filter, which is also smaller and more streamlined, and thus your sole option if you have no extra workspace.
-They are placed nearer the mic than a nylon pop filter.
-Because of this, they are easier to install.
+This is not an issue with a high-quality metal pop filter, which is smaller and more streamlined.
+It is thus your sole option if you have no extra workspace.
+Metal pop filters are placed nearer the mic than nylon pop filters, making them easier to install.

-Dust is collected by a metal pop filter, which can become stuck between the metal panel and metal grid.
+A metal pop filter collects dust, which can become stuck between the metal panel and the metal grid.
 Get a metal pop filter that you can dismantle for easy removal and cleaning of the parts.

 Wired Clip is a reader-supported site.
 Purchases made through links may earn a commission, at no additional cost to you.